 The capsize recovery technique is to bring the sailing dinghy up to the normal capsized position, lying on its side, before proceeding

 with the scoop method recovery making the mast come up against the wind.
 If the centreboard is retracted when the sailing dinghy turns upside down, stand on the lip of the gunwale instead of the centreboard and pull on the sheet.

 When capsizing in shallow water the possibility of the mast catching on the [ bottom in mud ] is high.
 There will be problems pulling it upright using only body weight and a tow from the [ safety boat ] may be necessary.

-In a two-person sailing dinghy, the remaining crew needs to act quickly and bring the sailboat under control swinging immediately into a well-rehearsed procedure.
+In a two-person sailing dinghy, the remaining crew needs to act quickly and bring the sailboat under control swinging immediately into a well-rehearsed man overboard recovery procedure.
 The dinghy pick-up sequence entails sailing away and returning on a reach, turning on to a broad reach just prior to turning into the wind to stop alongside the person.
 This [ manoeuvre ] in practice, can cause considerable difficulty to all but the most experienced sailor.

-Practice man overboard recovery regularly.
+Practice the man overboard recovery techniques regularly.
 Make a substitute using a fender or a large water container or several smaller ones tied together and fill them almost full with water so they have the drift characteristics to a person.
 Throw the containers overboard on each of the points of sailing and return, bringing the sailboat to a complete stop, with the bottles alongside the windward shroud on every attempt.